 As discussed in Section 4, VA has solicited input from various federal, state, and local government agencies regarding the Proposed Action.
 Several of these agencies have provided input; none of the input has identified opposition or controversy related to the Proposed Action or the Action Alternatives.
-VA is publishing and distributing this Draft EA for a 30-day public comment period.
-Public comments will be considered and addressed in the Final EA.
+VA published the Draft EA for a 30-day public comment period.
+Public comments were considered and are addressed in this Final EA.